nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

   *Security*: HTTPS with server certificate (on proxy).
 Monitor traffic to detect attacks.

 * **HTTP /n2n**: for providing Nuts services to other nodes (e.g. creating access tokens).
+  The local node also calls other nodes on their `/n2n` endpoint, these outgoing calls are subject to the same security requirements.

   *Users*: Nuts nodes of other SPs.